Video Journalist Jobs in Canada 2025 – Apply Now

 - They must possess a comprehension of multi-platform coverage and not be restricted by a “typical” television reporter package.

-- In order to be considered for this position, candidates must possess a clear driving record and a valid driving licence.
+- In order to be considered for this position, candidates must possess a clear driving record and a valid driving license.

 Benefits of Job:

-- Legal Authorisation to Work in Canada: Video journalists who are employed in Canada with the appropriate work authorisation are granted a secure and lawful employment status, which enables them to work freely within the country.
+- Legal Authorization to Work in Canada: Video journalists who are employed in Canada with the appropriate work authorization are granted a secure and lawful employment status, which enables them to work freely within the country.

 - Access to Canada’s Universal Healthcare System: Public healthcare services are provided to employees in Canada, ensuring that video journalists and their families receive high-quality medical care.